This article is about the trial. Read more about the bus on revenue service at the Hino Blue Ribbon City Hybrid article.

 The bus is built exactly to Japanese specifications.

-The wheelchair ramp extends from the rear door of the bus.
+The wheelchair ramp is stored in a compartment next to the exit door of the bus.
 An interesting feature to note is the LED lamps on top of the exit door, and a door edge sensor mounted on the outside of the rear door.

 At the rear of the bus, an additional electronic sign on the engine cover displays the Japanese characters “乗降中”, which indicates that the bus is in the midst of boarding and alighting passengers, for the benefit of other motorists who may be temporarily obstructed by the stationary bus.
 This feature is present in buses for the Japanese domestic market.

 The interior layout is typical of Japanese-spec buses, with large windows and good head clearance up to the rear of the bus.
 Plush seats are used across the bus for greater passenger comfort.
 The low-entry design allows for ease of access by the less mobile, accompanied by a wheelchair ramp at the rear door for passengers-in-wheelchair.

 This bus contains a large proportion of single seats for greater standing room, allowing for ease of passenger movement over seating capacity.
 This particular layout is marketed by Hino as a ‘Rush type’ (ラッシュ型).
 Other variants offered by Hino have more double seats and a smaller wheelchair bay/standing area.